sakejs/sake-core/README.md

 [![license][license-img]][license-url]
 [![chat][chat-img]][chat-url]

-> Sake is a build tool for JavaScript.
+> it is cold, but · we have sake · and the hot spring

 Sake is a build tool and task runner for JavaScript.
 Sake features an extensible core and support for modern JS.
 Inspired by